Hilde Osland’s Sharp Curves Stun In Formfitting Sportswear

 The first picture in the sexy slideshow showed Osland from the rear as she posed with her back to the camera.
-Her outfit came in two pieces — a white-and-gray, animal-printed sports bra and matching leggings — both of which left little mystery as to the size, scope and shape of her bodily dimensions.
-With a backwards, black baseball cap on her head and her lengthy, blond locks flowing out from under it, Osland turned her head to the right, offering a glimpse at her facial profile.
+Her outfit included two pieces — a white-and-gray, animal-printed sports bra and matching leggings — both of which left little mystery as to the size, scope and shape of her bodily dimensions.
+A backward, black baseball cap rested on her head and her lengthy, blond locks flowed out from under it.
+Osland turned her head to the right, offering a glimpse at her facial profile.

 That picture was followed by two wide shots in which Osland was shown from head to toe; once from behind and once from the front.
 The latter photo was particularly tempting as it revealed her incredibly toned washboard abs.